uwheartbreaker/Getting_And_Cleaning_Data_Course_Project/README.md

 # Getting & Cleaning Data Course Project
-Course project for the Getting & Cleaning Data Course Project
+Course project for the Getting & Cleaning Data Coursera class.

 ## Enclosed Files
 * run_analysis.R: Tidy dataset (combine_analysis) that extracts only the mean & standard deviation measurements for each subject.
 Also contains another data set (run_analysis) that contains the average of each activity & subject.